Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Comparison and Relationship of MSE Loss and the kernel loss

-\begin{assumption} Assume the noise $w$ follows a centered symmetric distribution. \end{assumption} Based on Assumption~\ref{center} and heavy tailed assumptions and analysis in Appendix~\ref{prelimin}, we have: \begin{theorem}[Noise sensitivity of $f(M,w)$ and $\hat{g}(M,w)$] Given the MLE loss and the robust loss~\eqref{main0}, with probability $\mathbb{P}(\|w\| \leq \epsilon)$ for some positive constant $\epsilon$, their respective noise sensitivities (measured by their derivatives $\frac{\partial L}{\partial \epsilon}$ w.r.t $\epsilon$) are given by : \begin{itemize}[left =0em] \item[\textbf{(A)}] (Case: MSE loss $f(M,w)$)
+\begin{assumption} Assume the noise $w$ follows a centered symmetric distribution. \end{assumption} Based on Assumption~\ref{center} and heavy tailed assumptions and analysis in Appendix~\ref{prelimin}, we have: \begin{theorem}[Noise sensitivity of $f(M,w)$ and $\hat{g}(M,w)$] Let $w\in\mathbb{R}^n$ be the noise vector and assume $\|w\|_2\le\epsilon$ with probability at least $\mathbb{P}(\|w\|\le\epsilon)$ for some positive constant $\epsilon$.
+We measure noise sensitivity by the Euclidean norm of the gradient with respect to $w$, that is, $\|\nabla_w L(M,w)\|_2$.
+Then the sensitivities of the MSE loss $f(M,w)$ and the robust kernel loss $\hat{g}(M,w)$ are bounded as follows: \begin{itemize} \item[\textbf{(A)}] \textbf{(Case: MSE loss $f(M,w)$)} For the MSE loss, the gradient norm satisfies